springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Simple contagions

 EoN provides a function ``Gillespie_simple_contagion`` which allows a user to specify the rules governing an arbitrary simple contagion.

-Examples are provided in the online documentation, including

-- SEIR disease (there is an exposed state before becoming infectious)
-- SIRS disease (recovered individuals eventually become susceptible again)
-- SIRV disease (individuals may get vaccinated)
-- Competing SIR diseases (there is cross immunity)
-- Cooperative SIR diseases (infection with one disease helps spread the other)

-The implementation requires the user to separate out two distinct ways that transitions occur: those that are intrinsic to an individual's current state and those that are induced by a partner.
+The implementation requires the user to separate out two distinct ways that transitions occur: those that are occur spontaneously from an individual's current state and those that are induced by a partner.
 To help demonstrate, consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious partners they may enter an exposed state.
 They remain in that